ridwanakf/nadc-intro-to-grpc/README.md

 There are three branches in this repository, they are:
 1. `master` : consists of basic code with no implementation on the methods.
 Used for code-along session.
 2. `final` : consists of all implementations and ready for deployment.
-3. `final-clean-arch` : consists of all implementations and ready for deployment.Developed using Clean Architecture.
+3. `final-clean-arch` : consists of all implementations and ready for deployment.
+Developed using Clean Architecture.

 ### Prerequisites